 — The Intelligent Investor (Chapter I), Benjamin Graham

 There are two kinds of games in our universe: games where the odds are known and games where they are hidden.

-For example: the odds at the casino table are known.
-They tell you the rules.
-You can figure it out with some quick math.
+The odds at the casino table are known.
+They tell you what the rules of the game are.
+You can figure it out with some simple math.